 Convictions or arrests pending final disposition for any of the crimes listed in WAC 170-06-0120 will disqualify an individual from serving as a mentor or chaperone.
 Conviction for any crimes listed in column (a) in the table in WAC 170-06-0120 will permanently disqualify an individual from serving as a mentor or chaperone.
 Conviction for any crimes listed in column (b) in the table in WAC 170-06-0120 will disqualify an individual from serving as a mentor or chaperone for five (5) years from the date of conviction.
-Arrests pending final disposition for any of the crimes listed in WAC 170-06-0120 will temporarily disqualify an individual from serving as a mentor or chaperone until final disposition.
+Arrests pending final disposition for any of the crimes listed in WAC 170-06-0120 will temporarily disqualify an individual from serving as a mentor or chaperone for five (5) years from the date of conviction.